italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Operational Requirements
 ------------------------

-- **Internet Connection for Status Attestations**: Status Attestations can be obtained only when the Wallet Instance is connected to the internet and actively operated by the User.
+- **Internet Connection for Status Assertions**: Status Assertions can be obtained only when the Wallet Instance is connected to the internet and actively operated by the User.
 - **Role of a Credential Issuer**: A Credential Issuer is responsible for creating and issuing Credentials, as well as managing their lifecycle and validity status.
 - **Involvement of Authentic Sources**: When one or more Authentic Sources are involved in the issuance of a Digital Credential, the information exchanged between the Authentic Source and the Credential Issuer is crucial for the Digital Credential's issuance.
 Furthermore, in cases where the Authentic Source initiates a revocation or data changes, revoking the Digital Credential becomes necessary.